pliniker/mo-gc/doc/Project-RFC.md

 The order in which these adjustments are processed by the GC thread may well be out of order, and there is no information available to restore the correct order.
-The decrement from Thread B might be processed first, followed by the first increment from Thread A, giving a reference count of 0.
+The decrement from Thread B might be processed first, followed by the first increment from Thread A, giving a momentary reference count of 0.
+The collector may kick in at that point, freeing the object and resulting in a possible use-after-free and possibly a double-free.

 Here, learning from [Bacon2003][1], decrement adjustments should be buffered by an amount of time sufficient to clear all increment adjustments that occurred prior to those decrements.
-An appropriate amount of time might be provided by scanning the application thread's buffers one further iteration before applying the buffered decrements.
+An appropriate amount of time might be provided by scanning the application threads' buffers one further iteration before applying the buffered decrements.

 Increment adjustments can be applied immediately, always.